 Look, God Himself personally will wipe every tear from the face.
 Can you imagine, like this?
 You are crying, and God Himself wipes the tear from you.
 Can you imagine, He will wipe from your face all the tears that were on earth?
 This is the greatest consolation there is.
 That's why God is called the Comforter of all the sorrowful.

 So, but at the same time, the rewards of the righteous will not be the same.
 Christ the Savior said that He will repay each according to his deeds.
-Remember (Gospel of Matthew: 16; 27)?
-And also the Lord said: "In My Father's house are many dwelling places. ..."
-(Gospel of John: 14; 2).
+Remember (Matthew 16:27)?
+And also the Lord said: "In My Father's house are many mansions" (John 14:2).

 Here the Lord speaks of the Last Judgment, right?